plamber/plamber.github.io/_posts/2019-07-01-feedback-matters-restrict-permissions-to-app-only-azure-ad-applications.md

 #### What has happened so far? ####
 * 31st May 2019: submission
 * 24th June 2019: Microsoft responds that they are working on it
+* 01st October 2020: Resource-specific-consent (RCS) for Teams was introduced
+* 01st January 2021: Admins can now limit the access to a site collection for app only applications